ABKONCORE Cronos Zero Noise Mini

 - Total Grade: 45/50 = A

 Personally, I enjoy the clean look of the case and the lower noise levels.
 Unfortunately with the case I received, I did have to replace the front 140mm fan to eliminate some noise and whine.
-Once the fan got changed out, the case was barely audible over ambient noise during stress testing.
+After changing it out, the case was barely audible over ambient noise during stress testing.
 It fit all the parts just fine and did a great job of maintaining reasonable temperatures throughout the stress testing.
 There is even room for some expansion in the future.